elmundio87/aws-tco-calculator-csv-import-export/README.md

-# AWS TCO Calculator CSV extension
+# AWS TCO Calculator CSV Import/Export

-This script allows you to export the Server and Storage tables from the AWS TCO calculator, and re-import them as CSV files.
+This script allows you to export the Server and Storage tables from the AWS TCO calculator as CSV files, so that they can be re-imported later.

 ## Installation